If Jesus Rose from the Dead, then (#21) It Would Have Radically Changed the Disciples

 I can’t think of a better chapter to walk through to understand the radical change that occurred in the disciples than this one.
 But, the entire New Testament is a testimony to their lifelong commitment to the resurrected Jesus.
 It radically changed Jesus’ brother, James and it radically changed Saul of Tarsus.

 And they took this conviction all the way to their deaths.
 Their beliefs didn’t get them high positions in the hierarchy, nor any kind of material gain, but rather a lifetime of hardship, jail time, floggings, hunger, ridicule and, in some cases, a tortuous death.
 The first was Stephen, stoned to death (Acts 6-8), followed by James, John’s brother, who was put to death with a sword by Herod Agrippa (Acts 12:1-2).
 Jesus told Peter that it would not end well for him on this earth (John 21:18-19).
-Early accounts are that Peter was crucified.
+Early accounts tell us that Peter was crucified.

 Most of these men died for what they had seen with their own eyes.
 They remained faithful to the end.
 It is impossible to think they would have gone through a life of hardship and a death of torture for a lie.

 Yes, this provides us with powerful circumstantial evidence for the resurrection, but it also provides us with encouragement.
-For such is the “cloud of witnesses” that forms part of the heritage and legacy in the body of Christ.
+For such is the “cloud of witnesses” (Hebrews 12:1) that forms part of the heritage and legacy in the body of Christ.
 These were” men of whom the world was not worthy”.
 (Hebrews 11:38)

 I pray your life has been radically changed as well.